hyndex/libslac/README.rst

 For embedded targets the library can be built using `PlatformIO <https://platformio.org/>`_.
 The following environment is provided:

-``env:esp32s3``
+``env:microcontroller``
-    Example configuration for ESP32-S3 development boards.
+    Example configuration for microcontroller development boards.
 It shows the required compiler flags and source filters.

 Invoke PlatformIO using:

 .. code-block:: bash

-   pio run -e esp32s3
+   pio run -e microcontroller

-This command builds the example firmware for ESP32-S3 boards and is useful to verify compilation after refactoring.
+This command builds the example firmware for microcontroller boards and is useful to verify compilation after refactoring.

 Library Concepts